 The effect of removal of the motor area varies in different animals.
 In all cases the immediate effect is paralysis of the muscles on the opposite side of the body.
 In the dog recovery takes place, and the power of movement becomes almost as complete as it was before the operation.
 In the monkey recovery is less complete, and a certain degree of weakness may remain as a permanent result.
 When the motor area, or any part of it, is destroyed by disease in man, recovery is still less complete.
-In the ascent of the animal scale the functions of the nervous system become more and more transferred to the higher centres; hence injury of these centres in the higher animals, and especially in man, is productive of more serious interference with the neuro-muscular mechanism than is the case in animals lower in the scale.
+In the ascent of the animal scale the functions of the nervous system become more and more transferred to the higher centres; hence, injury of these centres in the higher animals, and especially in man, is productive of more serious interference with the neuro-muscular mechanism than is the case in animals lower in the scale.

-The Area for Skin and Muscle Sense.-It is obviously a matter of considerable difficulty to locate the area for tactile and muscular sensibility, inasmuch as stimulation of a sensory area in animals is followed by no objective phenomena, and opportunities rarely arise for observation of the results of stimulation in conscious human beings.
-There are, however, recorded cases of stimulation of the post-central convolution in conscious individuals, and in these sensations of numbness and touch were evoked.
+The Area for Skin and Muscle-Sense.-It is obviously a matter of considerable difficulty to locate the area for tactile and muscular sensibility, inasmuch as stimulation of a sensory area in animals is followed by no objective phenomena, and opportunities rarely arise for observation of the results of stimulation in conscious human beings.
+There are, however, recorded cases of stimulation of the post-central convolution in conscious individuals, and, in these, sensations of numbness and touch were evoked.
 Moreover, the site of the sensation varied with the part of the convolution stimulated; and the results showed that sensory representation of the limbs, trunk, and head, occurs in the post-central gyrus in the same order as the motor representation of these parts in the pre-central gyrus.
-Apart from stimulation, the localisation of the sensory areas rests upon the effects of removal of different cortical regions, upon the distribution of the thalamo-cortical fibres which represent the upward continuation of the fillet, and upon histological and clinical observations.
+Apart from stimulation, the localisation of the sensory areas rests upon the effects of removal of different cortical regions and upon histological and clinical observations.